 Things are even simpler if you are traveling with PeruHop, where you can get picked up right from your accommodation in Lima or Huacachina and then dropped off in Paracas without any hassle.

-Paracas is a small town where you probably don’t need more than three days for.
-Even two days is enough if you’re a bit strapped on time and don’t mind doing everything at a hectic pace.
+Paracas is a small town, so there is not too, too much to do around here.
+The real treasures lie outside of the small village.
+Even with the multitude of otherworldly adventures you could go on, you likely don’t need more than three days for Paracas.
+Even two days could be enough if you’re a bit strapped on time and don’t mind doing everything at a hectic pace.

 Paracas National Reserve

 Paracas National Reserve is the main reason that people come to Paracas.
 While the town itself is quiet and nothing special, just a few kilometers down the highway is a national reserve that feels like a different planet altogether.
 There are a few different ways to take on the popular 34 kilometer circuit that takes you through some of the park’s most iconic sites.

 Paracas National Reserve By Bike

 I don’t know how I allowed my friend to convince me to do this but I did.
 The ride started off very rough.
 Although the road and the route is manageably flat for most of the way, the winds in Paracas National Reserve get very, very strong.
 If you’re lucky, the wind will help you.
 If you are us, the wind will fight you tooth and nail as you pedal your way 10 kilometers until the first stop.
 It was a struggle, even after convincing ourselves that we were Olympic athletes after having conquered an 8-day trek just a week prior.